daattali/beautiful-jekyll/policies.md

 ## Attendance

-Attendance in lectures and lab sessions is not required.
+Attendance in lectures and lab sessions is not mandatory but highly recommended.
+You will get the most out of the program if you show up in person.

 **If you are feeling unwell, are experiencing any flu-like symptoms, or have reason to believe you may have Covid-19, please do not come to any in-person meetings including lectures, labs, office hours, or quizzes**.
 For quizzes specifically, see the information on "Remote quiz requests" below.

 ## Academic concession policy

-Students who miss an assignment or quiz can request an academic concession.
+Students who miss an assignment or quiz for a legitimate reason can request an academic concession.
 From the UBC Senate [policy on academic concession](https://senate.ubc.ca/sites/senate.ubc.ca/files/downloads/20190515_V_135_Academic_Concession-Approved.pdf), grounds for academic concession can be illness, conflicting responsibilities, or compassionate grounds.
 Examples of compassionate grounds, from the above policy, include "a traumatic event experienced by the student, a family member, or a close friend; an act of sexual assault or other sexual misconduct experienced by the student, a family member, or a close friend; a death in the family or of a close friend."

 To request an academic concession, students should immediately email a completed and signed [academic concession form](https://github.com/UBC-MDS/UBC-MDS.github.io/blob/master/img/Template%20-%20In-Term%20Academic%20Concessions%20Self%20Declaration.pdf?raw=1) to the course's Lab Instructor.
 Upon receiving the form, the Lab Instructor and/or MDS Co-Directors will make a decision about how to proceed.
 Failure to present valid documentation may result in a failing grade.